oroinc/documentation/user_guide/my_oro/my_user_menus_config.rst

 .. image:: /user_guide/img/getting_started/my_oro/my_user_menus_application_expand.png
+   :alt: Where to click to expand or collapse a menu

 To expand / collapse all menu items, click the ellipses drop-down menu in the upper-right corner of the left panel and click **Expand All** or **Collapse All**.

 .. image:: /user_guide/img/getting_started/my_oro/my_user_menus_application_expall.png
+   :alt: Expand/collapse a menu